 Something is missing here.
 Our understanding of freedom (or liberty—the terms are interchangeable) obviously needs clarifying.
-I find that my confusion in cases like this usually stems from an unwillingness to see the complexity of the term I am trying to understand.
-Deeper analysis usually resolves the issue.
-So it is in this case.
-For in examining freedom in acts of choosing, we face not one term but three.
+In examining freedom we find the common conceptual thread of preference, and in examining its workings we face not one term but three.

 First, we face our natural freedom.
 This is the uniquely human ability to identify options after comprehending the reality we face.
 Obviously, we exercise this ability a thousand times daily.
 Do I open my eyes or hit the snooze button?
 Do I wear the red tie or the blue?
 Do I have the eggs or the cinnamon roll?
 Do I take the highway, the surface roads, or the bus?
 And the day has hardly begun!
 My natural freedom consists of my ability to merely identify choice from the picture of reality my perceptions present to my reason.
 Now this capacity that opens options to consciousness is not in itself an option.
-It is natural because it is central to our human nature.
-It is a blessing and a curse to be a human being whose instincts are so weak and whose rational powers of analysis are so strong, for no other creature is so able to see so many options in the myriad of brute facts of existence.
+It is natural because it is central to the operations of our felt freedom.
 This freedom is inalienable.
 It is also unavoidable.
-We cannot ignore it.
-We become less human to the degree we are deprived of it.
-It is one of the ways in which “all men are created equal.”
+We cannot ignore it because it sets the table for our pursuit of the goods we spend our lives seeking.
+Only mental defect can diminish its operation, so it is one of the ways in which “all men are created equal.”
 It is implicit in our designation of homo sapiens: “wise man.”
 We may not act with wisdom, but this natural freedom offers us more than a bland reflection of reality.
 We cannot help but to construct that picture of reality actively, to create from it a set of choices, a range of options, an almost immediate forking path constructed from the very nature of perceived reality.
-To be a person is to see the world naturally as a maze of choice that follows hard upon the heels of any recognition of reality.
-Natural freedom correlates with the natural rights that most persons think to be the totality of our rights but which are merely the preconditions of preference.
-It costs others nothing to recognize these natural rights, for their exercise involves only that we engage our reason to confront our vision of reality.
-We only need identify two options to employ natural freedom, but our nature insists that we seek to maximize that freedom so as to energize rather than enervate our range of choices.
-Most persons see government’s role as equalizing citizens’ natural rights that conduce to wide preference.
+To be a person is to see the world naturally as a maze of choice that follows hard upon the heels of any operation of perception.
+It is a blessing and a curse to be a human being whose instincts are so weak and whose rational powers of analysis are this strong, for no other creature is can see so many choices in experience.
+Natural freedom correlates with the natural rights that American founders mistakenly took to be the totality of our rights but which are merely the preconditions of preference.
+It is the possession of life and liberty that allows us to pursue happiness.
+It costs others nothing to recognize these natural rights, for their exercise is as inherent in our nature as speech or love.
+We only need identify two options to employ natural freedom, but our nature insists that we seek to maximize their number so as to energize rather than enervate our range of choices.

 We certainly are not equal in the other two categories of liberty, though.
 Once we identify our choices, we still have to choose the best of them.
 We must have at least two of what William James called “living options.”
 We often have far more, and identifying and ranking these choices introduces the second level of freedom: preferential freedom.
 This is no small thing.
 We may be presented with choice while swimming amongst the shoals and deeps of life as an unearned gift of being human.
 Try not seeing your options at this or any other moment!
 But to choose the best or better or least bad among those options: that is the real challenge, isn’t it?
 This ability to evaluate and choose among options is a second freedom involved in any choice and it introduces complexity because it brings goodness issues into the mix (see “What Do We Mean by ‘Good’?”).
 Natural freedom only involves an accurate picture of our situation.
-It concerns truths.
-Choosing is much harder.
+It concerns the truth we face, the situation that is the context for all of our activity.
+It follows hard upon our conceptions of reality and is as much a part of its presentation to consciousness as sense data itself.
+But choosing from among these options is far harder.
 We obviously must exercise our preferential freedom to pick a, b, or c, and we do that always in the pursuit of whatever we think good.
-Preferential choices may involve utilitarian (What is the most useful choice?), qualitative (What is the best choice?), or moral goods (What is the right choice?).
+Preferential choices may involve utility (What is the most useful choice?), quality (What is the best choice?), or morality (What is the right choice?).
 This engagement of preference is so complicated as to require nearly all of our energy and to preoccupy nearly all of the moments of our life, so we must respect its enormity (see “What Counts as Justification?“).
-There is no doubt that the exercise of preferential freedom is utterly dependent on the nature and depth of our judgments of goodness, regardless of whether the choice concerns utility, quality, or morality.
+There is no doubt that the exercise of preferential freedom is utterly dependent on the nature and depth of our judgments of goodness.
 And this ranking of the goods in our choices is utterly reliant on our parsing out the truth of the situation we face so as to allow our natural freedom to clarify our choices (see “Truth and Goodness Do a Dance“).
 So, though we all possess natural freedom, its success in presenting us with choices deepens with the knowledge we gain from experience.
 Perhaps the ship’s captain can steer the ship away from the rocks.
 Perhaps the captured soldier can employ his weapons training or his college debate skills to improve his odds.
 Natural freedom may be enlarged by experience, but preferential freedom may only be improved by clear reasoning.
-Once we identify our options, we engage it to choose one thing over another by whatever standard of value we employ in the moment.
-Just as we seek the best preference for each moment, we must also seek some pattern of preference that makes the process of choosing easier or wiser or quicker.
-And just as not choosing to exercise preference in the moment is itself a choice, so too do we choose a wild ride for ourselves when we avoid thinking through standards of preference.
-We may engage preference always on the basis of immediate utility (see “The Problem of Moral Pragmatism“).
-Or we may exercise a number of absolutist, universalist, relativistic, or highly personalized systems.
-All of these systems privilege preferential freedom as the very essence of a truly human life, though they all structure preference by their own lights.
-Virtue ethics, the system that espouses moral virtue as the goal of all choosing, sees the improvement of preferential choosing as the means of living a full life (see “A Virtue Ethics Primer”) and identifies universal needs as the foundation for human rights (see “Needs and Rights”).
+Once we identify our options, we choose one thing over another by whatever standard of value we employ in the moment.
+Because preferential freedom is the defining quality of the human person and its capable operation makes the difference between a life of flourishing and one of frustrations, we ought to examine it with some care.
+Its operation is correlated with a second kind of right, that which recognizes the necessity of fulfilling human needs.
+Preferential freedom is associated with human rights (see “Needs and Rights”).